pratikunterwegs/knot-patches/knots_texts/intro_essay/introductory_essay_2019.md

     made dependent on instantaneous state, it may be constrained by energy reserves, leading to a state-behaviour feedback.
 Further, intake may face digestive constraints that can strongly affect behaviour [@vangils2004].
-I will investigate __whether these feedbacks can produce behaviour-physiology clustering__ previously proposed in this system [@bijleveld2015b].
+I will investigate whether these feedbacks can produce behaviour-physiology clustering previously proposed in this system [@bijleveld2015b].

 3.  ***How do movement type frequencies develop over ecological and evolutionary time-scales?***
     Foragers moving about a resource landscape can modify or introduce spatial patterns over time [@dejager2011; @getz2015; @netz2017], yet effects such as facilitation remain understudied.
 Empirical results suggest top-down landscape structuring, such as by depletion, can be rapid [@bijleveld2015].
-Starting with initially unstructured landscapes, I will investigate how structure is modified using a relaxed version of **(1)** in which __agents deplete their landscape at different rates__.
+Starting with initially unstructured landscapes, I will investigate how structure is modified using a relaxed version of **(1)** in which agents deplete their landscape at different rates.
 A natural consequences might be that foragers specialised to particular regimes of landscape structure could see a change in their profitability multiple times within their lives.
 When **(1)** includes the depletion element of **(3)**, agents might be expected to evolve a median (bet-hedged) phenotype that ensures profitability across landscape structures.
 This question is then aimed at investigating both the landscapes and agents:

-    1.  ***How does landscape structure change over ecological and evolutionary time?*** In this scenario, I fall back upon the red knot system as a guide, that foragers are not always present on the landscape and the resource has time to regenerate.
+    a.  ***How does landscape structure change over ecological and evolutionary time?*** In this scenario, I fall back upon the red knot system as a guide, that foragers are not always present on the landscape and the resource has time to regenerate.
 Such